modsim/mycelyso/README.rst

 Publication
 ###########
-The accompanying publication is currently in submission/review, its citation will be added here once it has been published.
+The accompanying publication is currently in revision, its citation will be added here once it has been published.

-Submitted was at commit 9b1f26932f7b4536440b8a9b1fa5ae9d5345e54f.
-We however have found some os-specific bugs (Windows), which have been fixed in the meanwhile.
-Using the current version should mitigate these issues.

 Documentation
 #############